 • physical damage caused to a third party or to a third party's property in the context of the use of the Portal.

-The CMA shall, without undue delay, inform the User of the third-party claim, shall not settle the claim without the prior consultation of the User, and shall give the User a reasonable opportunity to participate in the defence.
-The present indemnification obligation does not extend to first-party costs of the CMA, to claims for which the User is not at fault, or to claims arising from the lawful exercise by the User of a right granted by these Terms or by applicable law.
-The present indemnification obligation survives the termination of the Account and of the present Terms.
+The CMA shall, without undue delay, inform the User of the third-party claim, shall not settle without prior consultation of the User, and shall give the User a reasonable opportunity to participate in the defence.
+This indemnification obligation does not extend to first-party costs of the CMA, to claims for which the User is not at fault, or to claims arising from the lawful exercise by the User of a right granted by these Terms or by applicable law.
+It survives termination of the Account and of these Terms.

 XXI.
 Assignment, Severability, Entire Agreement

 Assignment.
-The User may not assign or transfer all or part of the rights or obligations resulting from the present Terms without the prior written agreement of the CMA.
-The CMA may freely assign or transfer all or part of its rights and obligations under the present Terms, in particular in the context of a reorganisation or of a transfer of activity, subject to compliance with the rights of the User in respect of personal data protection.
+The User may not assign or transfer rights or obligations under these Terms without the prior written agreement of the CMA.
+The CMA may freely assign or transfer its rights and obligations, in particular in the context of a reorganisation or transfer of activity, subject to compliance with the User's rights in respect of personal data protection.

 Severability.
-If any provision of the present Terms is held to be invalid, illegal or unenforceable by a competent court, such provision shall be modified to the minimum extent necessary to make it valid and enforceable, or, if such modification is not possible, shall be deemed severed from the present Terms.
-The other provisions shall remain in full force and effect.
+If any provision of these Terms is held invalid, illegal or unenforceable, that provision shall be modified to the minimum extent necessary to make it valid and enforceable, or, if not possible, deemed severed.
+The other provisions remain in full force and effect.

 Entire agreement.
-The present Terms, together with the documents to which they refer in the Preamble, constitute the entire agreement between the User and the CMA in respect of the use of the Portal and supersede any prior agreement or understanding on the same subject.
-The fact that the CMA does not avail itself, at a given time, of any provision of the present Terms shall not be interpreted as a waiver of the right to do so subsequently.
+These Terms, together with the documents referred to in the Preamble, constitute the entire agreement between the User and the CMA in respect of the use of the Portal, and supersede any prior agreement on the same subject.
+Any waiver must be express to take effect.

 XXII.
 Modification of the Terms

-The CMA reserves the right to modify the present Terms, in particular to take account of changes to the Services, to applicable law, to court decisions or to operational practices.
-The CMA shall distinguish between non-material updates and material modifications.
+The CMA may modify these Terms, in particular to take account of changes to the Services, to applicable law, to court decisions or to operational practices.
+The CMA distinguishes between non-material updates and material modifications.

-Material modifications are notified to the User by an in-Portal notice and by an e-mail to the address associated with the Account, at least thirty (30) days before they enter into force, save where a shorter notice period is required by law or by an order of a competent authority.
-The notification shall summarise the principal changes and shall indicate the date of entry into force.
+Material modifications are notified to the User by in-Portal notice and by e-mail to the address on the Account, at least thirty (30) days before they enter into force, save where a shorter notice period is required by law or by a competent authority.
+The notification summarises the principal changes and indicates the effective date.

-A User who does not agree with the material modifications may, before the date of entry into force, terminate their Account free of charge in accordance with section XVIII.1.
-Where the User has at that date a current paid subscription or a confirmed paid booking governed by these Terms, the User shall be entitled to a refund of the pro-rata portion of the sums paid in respect of the period of the subscription or of the booking subsequent to the date of effective termination, save where the User chooses to maintain the subscription or the booking under the previous version of the Terms until its scheduled end.
-Continued use of the Portal after the entry into force of the material modifications constitutes acceptance of the modified Terms.
+A User who disagrees with material modifications may, before the effective date, terminate the Account free of charge under section XVIII.1.
+Where the User has at that date a current paid subscription or a confirmed paid booking governed by these Terms, the User is entitled to a refund of the pro-rata portion of the sums paid in respect of the period after effective termination, save where the User chooses to maintain the subscription or booking under the previous version of these Terms until its scheduled end.
+Continued use of the Portal after the effective date constitutes acceptance of the modified Terms.

 XXIII.
 Amicable Settlement and Consumer Mediation

-Before initiating any judicial proceedings, the parties undertake to seek an amicable solution to any dispute, claim or difference arising out of or in connection with the present Terms, by exchange in good faith for a period of thirty (30) days from the formal written notification by the requesting party of the dispute and of the desired solution.
-The notification shall be sent by e-mail to rocklab@rockhal.lu or by registered letter to the address indicated in section XXV.
+Before initiating any judicial proceedings, the parties undertake to seek an amicable solution to any dispute, claim or difference arising out of or in connection with these Terms, by exchange in good faith for thirty (30) days from formal written notification by the requesting party of the dispute and of the desired solution.
+The notification shall be sent by e-mail to rocklab@rockhal.lu or by registered letter to the address in section XXV.

 XXIV.
 Applicable Law and Jurisdiction